Letta government

 The Letta government was the 62nd government of the Italian Republic.
-In office from 28 April 2013 to 22 January 2014, it comprised ministers of the Democratic Party (PD), The People of Freedom (PdL), Civic Choice (SC), the Union of the Centre (UdC), one of the Italian Radicals (RI) and three non-party independents.
+In office from 28 April 2013 to 22 January 2014, it comprised ministers of the Democratic Party (PD), The People of Freedom (PdL), Civic Choice (SC), the Union of the Centre (UdC), one of the Italian Radicals (RI), and three non-party independents.
+Led by the PD deputy-secretary Enrico Letta as Prime Minister of Italy, the government was referred to by journalists as a "grand coalition" (grande coalizione), or "government of broad agreements" (governo di larghe intese).

-The government was referred to by journalists as a Grand coalition (Grande coalizione) or Government of broad agreements (Governo di larghe intese).
-At formation, the government benefited from a supermajority in the Italian Parliament, one of the largest in the history of the Italian Republic.
+At formation, the Letta government benefited from a supermajority in the Italian Parliament, one of the largest in the history of the Italian Republic.
 It was the youngest government to date, with a median age of 53.
-It was sworn in on 28 April 2013 and won the confidence vote in both the Chamber of Deputies on 29 April and the Senate on 30 April.
+It was sworn in on 28 April 2013 and won the confidence vote in the Chamber of Deputies on 29 April, and then the Senate of Republic on 30 April.